State seeks feedback from Alabamians on broadband access

 Alabamians are encouraged to take the speed survey at https://alabama.speedsurvey.org/ to help the state more precisely locate gaps in broadband service areas.
 The information gathered will be used for more specific mapping of service gaps and planning efforts to help fill those gaps.

-“The COVID-19 pandemic shined a spotlight on the importance of having access to high-speed internet across the Alabama,” ADECA Director Kenneth Boswell said.
-“Taking this speed survey will help us gather the data we need to map and plan our efforts to help close those service gaps.”

-ADECA administers the Broadband Alabama program, which includes the Broadband Accessibility Fund created by the Alabama Legislature and signed into law by Gov. Kay Ivey.
+ADECA administers the Broadband Alabama program, which includes the Broadband Accessibility Fund created by the Alabama Legislature.
 Since 2018, the fund has assisted broadband providers with extending high-speed internet service for households, businesses and community anchors in unserved areas of the state or in areas lacking minimum threshold service.

 A video explaining the survey is available on the ADECA YouTube channel: https://www.youtube.com/watch?v=nSNOf5Rag5g